pjanowski/shrike/docs/compliant_logging/rfc-logging.md

 print('SystemLog: private data')
 ```

-Confidential machine learning in this context involves an element of trust, i.e.
+Compliant machine learning in this context involves an element of trust, i.e.
 it is not designed or intended to stop malicious actors.

 We do **not** attempt to mitigate this risk by filtering out specific types of